glemiere/driftlock/assets/baselines/quality.md

 - A short description of the repository and its stack.
 - Baseline failure summaries for build, test, and lint (if any).
-- The current configuration: commands, exclude paths, and relevant project layout.
+- The current configuration: quality gate stages (build/lint/test), exclude paths, and relevant project layout.

 Respect: